hirefire/hirefire-resource-python/README.md

-## HireFire: Advanced Autoscaling for Heroku-hosted Applications
+## HireFire: Advanced Autoscalers for Heroku

-[HireFire] is the oldest autoscaling service for applications running on [Heroku].
-Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.
+Since 2011, over 1,000 companies have trusted [HireFire] to autoscale more than 5,000 applications hosted on [Heroku], managing over 10,000 web and worker dynos.

-This package collects metrics from Python applications running on Heroku and provides them to HireFire in order to autoscale web and worker dynos.
+HireFire is distinguished by its support for both web and worker dynos, unlike Heroku, which focuses solely on web dynos.
+Additionally, HireFire extends autoscaling capabilities to Standard-tier dynos, whereas Heroku is limited to the more expensive Performance-tier and above.
+Our platform offers fine-grained control over scaling behavior and improved reliability through the utilization of superior metrics for making more effective scaling decisions.

+For more information, visit our [home page][HireFire].

-## Guides & Documentation
+## Instructions

-Please refer to our [Python Guide] for instructions on setting up HireFire with your Python application.
+You can find the integration instructions on [HireFire] when you are setting up your Dyno Manager (Autoscaler).

 ## Development

-Run `bin/setup` to prepare the environment.
+- Run `bin/setup` to prepare the environment.

-Run `poetry shell` to boot up the development environment.
+- Run `poetry shell` to boot up the development environment.

-See `paver --help` for common tasks.
+- See `paver --help` for common tasks.

 ## Release